 Appalachian Trail – August 11, 2013

 I quickly finished packing, hiked about a mile up the trail to warm up, and sat on a log to eat a couple of bars and send a quick text.
 It was my check-in text, and since I used Verizon, I could get a signal most anywhere, on any trail.
 I’ve tried the other carriers – blah.
-Suddenly, I heard a soft crunching of feet, and turned quickly to spot Sandman, who bellowed out an exuberant “good morning!”
-I said smiled and said hello, while my inside voice said “Way too early for this much happiness.”
+Suddenly, I heard a soft crunching of feet and turned quickly to spot Sandman, who bellowed out an exuberant “good morning!”
+I smiled and said hello, while my inside voice said, “Way too early for this much happiness.”
 I immediately liked him.

 We chatted for a few minutes while I finished a horrid bar, and I then told him to hike on and I would follow and chat.
 In our small hiker community, it was surprising to find we were both from the same state and probably lived 150 miles apart.
 We talked alike, used the same expressions, and laughed at the same goofy things.
 It was as if I was hiking with another little bit of the south.
-We fell into an easy rhythm and chatted for hours as the climbs rolled on by.
+We fell into an easy rhythm and chatted for hours as the climbs rolled by.

 We did not reach the summit of the final climb up Saddleback until 5:45.
-A passing hiker had told us the six mile descent was a nice easy downhill.
+A passing hiker had told us the six-mile descent was a nice easy downhill.
 Again, all relative.
 That hiker had clearly been raised in either the Rockies, Sierras, or on Everest.
 We headed down, and as we got closer to the last shelter I told Sandman we should begin looking for tent sites.
 It was late, and I had no desire to roll into campsites full of teenagers again.

-Sandman needed water so we stooped at a creek draining into the far end of Ethel Pond.
+Sandman needed water, so we stooped at a creek draining into the far end of Ethel Pond.
 I told him to go ahead and get water while I searched for some good sites.
 This was too good a location not to have them.
 I followed what looked like an old game trail up into the woods away from the pond, and about 70 yards later I came out onto an old woods road that was clearly no longer used.
 There was an old fire ring on it, but best of all, it was flat as a pancake, and you could have set up 10 tents.
-This was definitely stealth camping at it’s best.
+This was stealth camping at it’s best.
 I went and retrieved Sandman, and he followed me back up, where he agreed we were “home.”